barolab/foobar-infra/docs/challenge.md

 **Improvements**

 - [ ] Use a GitHub Service Account to create the SSH deploy key
-- [ ] Find a better way than using an Environment Variable to pass the GitHub Token to Terraform
+- [ ] Find a better way than using an Environment Variable to pass the GitHub Token to Terraform (secret provider ?)

 ## Step 3 - Foobar API deployment